adflib/ADFlib/BUGS.md

 ## Possible bugs
 - in dircache updates

-## unadf

-- unadf on Windows, versions 0.10.2 and earlier
+## unadf on Windows, versions 0.10.3 and earlier
   Bug in file extraction (extracted binary data might be corrupted).

 ## Write support